bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 Your cURL client will receive a 2 when it satisfies the following:

-1. Your client can successfully request any resource that your web server implementation is capable of serving, i.e., it can successfully execute `./client localhost:3490/d20`, `./client localhost:3490/index.html`, and any other URL that your web server implementation is capable of serving up.
+1. Your client can successfully request any resource that your web server implementation (built during project days 1 & 2 from Web Server I) is capable of serving, i.e., it can successfully execute `./client localhost:3490/d20`, `./client localhost:3490/index.html`, and any other URL that your web server implementation is capable of serving up.
 Don't forget to start up your web server implementation in another terminal window.
 Your client should print out the correct response to `stdout`, something like:
 ```
 HTTP/1.1 200 OK
 Date: Tue Oct  2 11:41:43 2018